 Wouldn’t it be nice to talk to yourself in a supportive way?

 You could say to yourself “don’t worry so much” or “I did the best I could”.

 But, on second thought, these things are easier said than done.

 As a hypnotherapist I know that sometimes we need help.

 Give yourself a break, stop criticising yourself.
 Stop worrying so much about what other people think.

 Hypnotherapy can help you to engage in ‘self talk’ in a far more positive way.

-Set the wheels in motion to be free from self-blame and relentless criticism.
+Self-hypnosis can set the wheels in motion to be free from anxiety, self-blame and relentless criticism.
 Find ways to stop putting yourself down.
 Be kind to yourself, then your self-image will improve.

 Hypnotherapy has been of help to many people to reduce social phobia, worry and anxiety.
 You too can have a better relationship with yourself and others.